59 Health Symptoms You Should Never Ignore

 Heartburn that doesn’t go away

 If you find yourself popping antacid pills regularly, you might want to take the time to find the source of your discomfort.
 If you change your diet for the better and take steps to remove stress, but you’re still suffering, it could be a sign of stomach or throat cancer.
-And even if it’s not the big “C,” it could cause the condition known as Barrett’s esophagus, in which your stomach acid damages the lining of the esophagus and, ultimately, could put you at a higher risk for esophageal cancer.
-This could also cause chest pain while exercising.
+Alternatively, it could cause the condition known as Barrett’s esophagus, in which your stomach acid damages the lining of the esophagus and, ultimately, could put you at a higher risk for esophageal cancer.

 Excessively long or heavy menstrual cycles

-While “normal” is different for every woman, you should be concerned if your period lasts much more than seven days or you’re having two periods a month.
+While “normal” is different for every woman you should be concerned if your period lasts much more than seven days, or if you’re having two periods a month.
 According to the Mayo Clinic, that could be a sign of cervical cancer.
 If this happens more than two months in a row, you should talk to a doctor.
 Other possible diagnoses: PCOS, uterine polyps, or uterine cancer.
-Now check out these other period problems you shouldn’t ignore.

 Sudden confusion or change in mental status